tobymao/18xx/README.md

 the stack.
 It is used as the mountpoint for the database, so that everything can persist on the host machine.

-If it does not exist, the db can only persist in a docker volume.
+If it does not exist when `docker-compose up` is run, Docker will create `./db/data/`, it will be owned by root, and the postgres container will hit an error, leaving empty `./db/data/`.
+In that scenario, it should be `chown`ed to be owned by you instead of root, and then you can the `docker-compose up` command again.

 If a file like `./db/data/.keep` is added so that git keeps that directory around for everyone, postgres initialization fails due to the data directory not